 The City considers employee personnel files to be private and access to personnel files is restricted.
-Employees who wish to review their own personnel file may contact the City Manager to arrange for an appointment.
-No files may be removed from the office, but may be reviewed there with a management representative.
-Requests for copies of your own personnel file must be submitted in writing to the City Manager.
+Employees who wish to review their own personnel file may contact Human Resources to arrange for an appointment.
+No files may be removed from the office but may be reviewed there with a management representative.
+Requests for copies of your own personnel file must be submitted in writing to Human Resources.
 The City's policy is to provide copies within 45 days from the time the request is submitted.
-If you have any questions, please contact the City Manager.
+If you have any questions, please contact Human Resources.